Aryxst/efestus/docs/docs/index.md

 # **Home**
 <img src="./assets/logo.jpg" width="300px" style="border-radius: 50%; overflow:hidden"/>

 Efestus is a Discord bot confusing yet powerful because of the tools it was built with.
-Its written in full typescript and developed in the [Bun](https://bun.sh/) Runtime.
+Its written in full Typescript and developed in the [Bun](https://bun.sh/) Runtime.

 - ⚡ **Fast**: Efestus is built with Bun, the all-in-one Javascript runtime built for speed;
 - 🚀 **Optimization First**: